 - ½ cup sliced onions - chopped and diced

 - ½ red pepper - chopped and diced

 - 1½ teaspoons Celtic Sea Salt

 - ½ tablespoon yellow mustard seeds

-- Combine remaining ingredients and pour the liquid over cucumbers, adding more water if necessary to cover.
+- Combine remaining ingredients (and whey, if using) and pour the liquid over cucumbers, adding more water if necessary to cover.

-- Keep the top of the liquid 1 inch below the top of the jar.
+- Keep the top of the liquid one inch below the top of the jar.

 - These will last at least a year in your fridge.